momalab/ICSFuzz/README.rst

 Acknowledgements
 ================

 ``ICSFuzz``, as all things good in life, is based on the shoulder of giants.
-The framework is based on the powerfule ``AFL`` by Michal Zalewski for producing the necessary input mutations that are delivered to the ICS application.
+The framework is based on the powerful ``AFL`` by Michal Zalewski for producing the necessary input mutations that are delivered to the ICS application.

 * `AFL <https://lcamtuf.coredump.cx/afl/>`__